-Some schools carry out home visits for their early years children, and these are warmly welcomed by parents.
-So, rather than cancelling them outright, we are going to do garden visits in the first week of next term.
-We’ll have a chat with the family in the front garden, or outside their home so children can get to know us a bit while they’re in their home environment.
+Some schools carry out home visits for their early years’ children, warmly welcomed by parents.
+So, rather than cancelling them outright, we will do garden visits in the first week of next term.
+We’ll chat with the family in the front garden or outside their home so children can get to know us a bit while they’re in their home environment.

 3. Regular chats with parents

-Instead of the traditional open evening to provide information to parents, schools are having to communicate differently, and it’s more important than ever to cover all the bases.
-Particularly as coronavirus has caused additional concerns for some families.
+Instead of the traditional open evening to provide information to parents, schools have to communicate differently, and it’s more important than ever to cover all the bases, mainly as coronavirus has caused additional concerns for some families.

 While we still send information by email and post, parents have the opportunity to contact us directly with questions, worries or even just for a chat.

 Liaison between a child’s new school and their previous settings is essential for getting a picture of a child’s development.

 In our case, we would usually visit these settings in person to get to know more about the child, and while we’re there, we give the key workers a special story pack they can share with the child with details about our school day lunchtimes and uniform.

 This year, we’ve spoken to all nursery, and pre-school keyworkers on the phone, received copies of any reports or assessments and sent the story packs to the children’s homes to look at with their families.